All Blog Posts

 The entire processing of personal or sensitive data must be documented from its initial collection to its termination.
 Also mandatory is a description of what kind of data is collected, the purpose of the collection and processing, its retention time, and who the data can be shared with.

-Controllers or processors can be either jointly or separately liable to data breaches or non-compliance.
+Controllers or processors can be either jointly or separately liable to data breaches or noncompliance.

-LGPD overview – data protection authorities
+LGPD and data protection authorities

 Brazil’s data protection law LGPD (Lei Geral de Proteção de Dados) establishes both a national data protection authority (the ANPD) and mandates companies and organizations to appoint a data protection officer.